hhxsv5/go-helpers/README.md

-# Speed laravel by swoole
-A simple and efficient library for laravel is used to improve performance by swoole.
+# Helpers for Golang
+Some convenient & utility functions to improve the efficiency of development for Golang.

+- Slice
+- Map
+- ...